robbiecorcoran/movie-browser/README.md

 # movie-browser
-A simple mvoie browser using React and APIs
+A simple movie browser using React and APIs